GuillaumeBonnet/lwc-typing-article/README.md

 ## Closing words

 Typing LWC components with a TypeScript file and the ts-check verification is a **quick an easy way to improve developer experience and code quality**.
 It is **noncommittal** and has the advantage to be used on a per-file basis for tryouts.

+If you want to read more about this subject with a different perspective, [Aditya Naag](https://twitter.com/adityanaag) wrote 2 articles about lwc typing which go more in details on this matter: https://developer.salesforce.com/blogs/2022/04/how-to-use-typescript-with-salesforce-part-1 and https://developer.salesforce.com/blogs/2022/04/how-to-use-typescript-with-salesforce-part-2.